leestevetk/WoL.sh/README.md

 WoL.sh should (but is not guaranteed to) work on <b>Mac</b> or <b>Linux</b> systems.
 The author used this utility from a macOS 10.15.3 system to wake up a Windows 10 PC.

 ## Why WoL.sh
-<b>WoL.sh does not require installation.</b>  Most authors recommend the use of dedicated programs to perform Wake-on-LAN.
-A common one for Macs is "wakeonlan".
-These programs are well-tested and probably have more features than WoL.sh.
-But there are scenarios where installing a program is not allowed (e.g. on a company machine) or there may be legitimate concerns with installing unknown software.
+<b>WoL.sh does not require installation.</b>  Most authors recommend dedicated programs to perform Wake-on-LAN.
+A common example is "wakeonlan" for Macs.
+These programs are well-tested and probably contain more features than WoL.sh.
+But there are many scenarios where installing a program is inappropriate or not allowed (e.g. on a company machine) or there may be  concerns over installing new software.

 ## What is Wake-on-LAN or Wake-on-WLAN?
 A computer can be configured to wake from sleep when it receieves a special network message known as a "Magic Packet".
 This technique is known as "Wake-on-LAN" (for a computer using a wired connection) or "Wake-on-WLAN" (for a computer using a wireless connection).
 Read more on https://en.wikipedia.org/wiki/Wake-on-LAN